codyngpriest/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # This is a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 9. Learn your times table
 # This is a function that prints the 9 times table, starting with 0.
+10. a + b
+# This is a function that adds two integers and returns the result